ckue-opportunity/chris-quiz-plus-plus/README.md

-# Docker for local web development: a basic LEMP stack (Linux, Nginx, MySQL, PHP)
+# Quiz++ (Nginx, MySQL, PHP)
+Quiz example that get's all its question and answer data from phpMySQL.

 ## Content